LumiSpy/lumispy/doc/source/index.rst

 Welcome to LumiSpy's documentation!
 ===================================

-**LumiSpy** is an extension Python package for multi-dimensional data analysis provided by the `HyperSpy <http://hyperspy.org/>`_ library.
+**LumiSpy** is a Python package extending the functionality for multi-dimensional data analysis provided by the `HyperSpy <http://hyperspy.org/>`_ library.
 It is aimed at helping with the analysis of luminescence spectroscopy data (cathodoluminescence, photoluminescence, electroluminescence, Raman, SNOM).

 Check out the :ref:`installation-label` section for further information, including how to start using this project.